yashkurkure/albatross_interpreter/README.md

 This is an interpreter written in Ocaml using sedlex and menhir.
 The project uses dune as the build system.

 # IN PROGRESS ⚠️
-This is a work in progress, as of right now this interpreter has a partially working lexer and parser.
+This is a work in progress.
+As of right now this interpreter has a partially working lexer and parser.
 Once the parser is complete, the next stage would be to start building an AST that can be used to perform semantic analysis.

 ## Build Project 🚧